SapitoSucio/dirty-user-guides/guides/installing/custom-npc-sprite.md

 ### Client Side

-This guide will be considering you have activated the patch "Custom Lua Support"[^1] with either WARP or Nemo.
+This guide assumes that you have enabled the Custom Lua Support patch[^1] with either WARP or Nemo.

-On your `Data Folder`, go to `luafiles514\lua files\cls` and open up `jobname.lub` and append your custom NPC like this:
+In your `Data Folder/GRF` go to `luafiles514\lua files\cls` and open `jobname.lub` and append your custom NPC like this:

 ```lua hl_lines="3" title="data\luafiles514\lua files\cls\jobname.lub"
 JobNameTable_CLS = {